SydShafferLab/Cellori/README.md

 A fast and robust algorithm for clustered nuclei segmentation.

 ## General
 The Cellori algorithm segments nuclei by applying a Gaussian filter to smoothen out background noise, calculating local thresholds to isolate the foreground, and splitting clustered nuclei via local maxima analysis.
+Masks are obtained using the watershed algorithm.

 ## Installation